ymath-io/ymath.io/content/courses/exponents/exponents-basic/properties/index.md

 We just showed that $\frac{x^a}{x^b}=x^{a-b}$!

 ## Power to a Power
-Is there a way to simplify $(x^y)^z$?
+Is there a way to simplify $(x^a)^b$?
 Let's first substitute some values so that we can write the powers as repeated multiplication.

 $$(x^2)^3
 =(x^2)\cdot(x^2)\cdot(x^2)